hhschumann/LWD_Inversion/README.md

 significant dipping or faulting in the area.
 Therefore, our model objective function, which is a combination of the smallest and flattest model, is well suited for this study region.

+3. Methods
+Assumptions

 When setting up this test, a number of assumptions were made to simplify the inversion process.
 The assumptions simplify the geological considerations and put a limit on the extent to which our inversion algorithm can perform.

 ![Image](https://github.com/hhschumann/LWD_inversion/blob/main/Figures/diagram.png)

+Figure 1.
+Diagram showing the formulation of the inverse problem and the assumptions.

 Firstly, when defining our examples we assumed there were no faults.
 This first assumption allows us to simplify the inversion by not having to account for sharp changes in the